Terms and Conditions

 C. Judicial Forum for Legal Disputes

-Unless you and we agree otherwise, in the event that the Agreement to Arbitrate above is found not to apply to you or to a particular claim or dispute, either as a result of your decision to opt out of the Agreement to Arbitrate or as a result of a decision by the arbitrator or a court order, you agree that any claim or dispute that has arisen or may arise between you and Hip eCommerce must be resolved exclusively by a state or federal court located in Wake County, North Carolina.
-You and Hip eCommerce agree to submit to the personal jurisdiction of the courts located within Wake County, North Carolina for the purpose of litigating all such claims or disputes.
+Unless you and we agree otherwise, in the event that the Agreement to Arbitrate above is found not to apply to you or to a particular claim or dispute, either as a result of your decision to opt out of the Agreement to Arbitrate or as a result of a decision by the arbitrator or a court order, you agree that any claim or dispute that has arisen or may arise between you and Hip eCommerce must be resolved exclusively by a state or federal court located in Delaware.
+You and Hip eCommerce agree to submit to the personal jurisdiction of the courts located within Delaware for the purpose of litigating all such claims or disputes.

 Changes to the TermsWe may update these Terms from time to time.
 Changes are effective upon the posting of the changes.
 Your use of the Services following the changes constitutes your acceptance of the updated Terms.
 You are responsible for becoming familiar with any changes.
 In the event that we believe the changes to our terms are material, we may highlight these changes to you by sending you an email or notification about the changes.